admin-triple-clouds/triple-clouds/README.md

 # TripleClouds

-TripleClouds is a cloud-native information service company, focused on building reliable, automation-first systems.
+TripleClouds is a cloud-native information service company.

+We focus on building reliable, automation-first systems that help organizations reduce complexity and operate more efficiently.

-## What this repository is for
+## What we do

-This repository serves as the root entry point of the TripleClouds GitHub organization.
+- Cloud-native system design

-- Company overview
+- Automation-first workflows
-- Standards & conventions
+- Internal tools & infrastructure
+- Information integration and optimization

+## This GitHub

+This GitHub organization hosts:
-- Links to official projects (to be added)
+- Official company projects
+- Infrastructure and internal tools
+- Experimental R&D (clearly separated by repository)

 ## Status

 🟡 Bootstrapping phase
-Core infrastructure and systems are being rebuilt.
+Core systems and infrastructure are under active development.

 ---

+🔗 Learn more via our official channels
 © TripleClouds